drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[Isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[Isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-The difference in the observed activities  between  the cis and trans isomers of methyl treloxinate can be understood by looking at their 3D features as compared to RU-25961.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/biological-activities-cis-trans-isomers-047cfab3'><i class='fa fa-play' aria-hidden='true'></i></button>The difference in the observed activities  between  the cis and trans isomers of methyl treloxinate can be understood by looking at their 3D features as compared to RU-25961.
 The mimicry between treloxinate and RU-25961 is more pronounced with the cis isomer, as indicated by the location of the additional methyl substituent.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures